 Quizzes & exams are multiple-choice format.
 The quizzes will be on Wednesdays except in exam weeks or Wednesday holiday.
 The exam material will be drawn from homework, quizzes, in-class projects, lectures, and the textbook review questions.
 The exams are closed book---no live or electronic help, except a calculator, is allowed.
 Dates for exams are given at the end of the syllabus and also on class website.
 There are no make-up quizzes or exams without hardcopy documentation of a medical or legal emergency from an officially-recognized neutral third party.
 Any other reason, including work schedules, will not be accepted.
 You will need to do the quiz or exam make-up the week of your return.
 If you have another school activity or family event that prevents you from taking the exam or quiz on the given date, you will need to arrange with the instructor an alternate quiz/exam time that is before the given date.

-The Skywatch assignment is due April 29 (Monday) and is worth 30 points.
+The Skywatch assignment is due May 1 (Monday) and is worth 60 points.
 No late Skywatch reports will be accepted---mark your calendar and hand it in early if you will not be able to turn it in on the due date!
 Choose one of the Skywatch assignments described in chapters 4 and 5 of the Student Guide.
 The Skywatch requires a hardcopy report that will be turned in (or mailed or faxed) to me on campus—NO emailed skywatch reports!
-The hardcopy typed, complete data table, star chart, and/or photos are due by April 3 (Wednesday) at the beginning of the class time (NOT emailed!).
-No late, untyped, incomplete data records accepted; hand in early if necessary!
+The hardcopy typed, complete data table, star chart, and/or photos are due by March 29 (Wednesday) at the beginning of the class time (NOT emailed!).
+No late, untyped, or incomplete data records accepted; hand in early if necessary!
 You must turn in the complete, typed data record by the due date & time and it must be COMPLETE or you will receive zero credit for the final report (not just the data record)!
-Therefore, April 2 is the last possible date to complete your observations.
+Therefore, March 28 is the last possible date to complete your observations.
 If you mail me your data record or your final report, allow for at least 3 days mail transit time so that it arrives by the due date!

 Understanding how the universe around us became the way it is and how the parts interact with each other enriches and deepens our appreciation for the artistry around us.
 However, it does mean that one has to confront and leave aside misconceptions and grapple with some complex (but manageable!) ideas.
 This class will be challenging but I hope you will find it rewarding and worth the time it takes to learn the subject so that at the end of the semester you will have that appreciation of our universe I spoke of above.Your role: I expect you to take responsibility for your own learning.
 The expectations for a college class are a definite jump up from what you had in high school!
 The standard for minimum acceptable work, the quality and amount of study time outside of class, and the pace the material is covered will be a significant jump up from high school.
 This a voluntary college course that meets two times a week for 85 minutes a lecture.
-Because of the limited time spent in class, you will need to spend at least 6 hours a week outside of class reviewing lecture material, reading the textbook, and doing the homework assignments.
+Because of the limited time spent in class, you will need to spend at least 6 hours a week outside of class reviewing lecture material, reading the textbook, and doing the homework and Skywatch assignments (Title 5 California Education Code Section 55002.5 says BC's 3-unit courses must be 47 in-class time including Final exam + at least 97 hours outside of class).
 You will not pass if you only attend every lecture and do just the in-lecture-period work.
 Your grade is determined only by your performance on the required assignments not on "how well I feel you did".
 It is possible in a college course to get an "F" if your performance on the required assignments is below the "D" threshold regardless of the effort you put into the course.